Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/DEVLOG-Jessica.md

 Started work on end condition, fixed pieces spawning in, and added left and right translations and keybinds to all currently implemented translations

 ### May 30th Homework
-Made an end screen and end condition, and tried to determine the source of a bug where it will just flash columns colors on the screen towards the end of the game.
+Made an end screen and end condition, and tried to determine the source of a bug where it will just flash colors on the screen towards the end of the game.

 ### June 1 class
 Tried to find source of a bug. was not successful.